 To keep up with changing technology and improve user productivity, companies need to periodically update their personal computer fleets.
 Before new systems are installed, a decision must be made regarding what to do with the remaining retired equipment.

-It is important to be certain no sensitive data is left on hard drives of retired computers.
-The drives can be wiped with multiple passes for increased security by using one of many free utilities available online.
+Drives can be wiped with multiple passes for increased security by using one of many free utilities available online.
 Some enterprises choose the additional step of physically destroying the drive either with a shredder or by puncturing a hole through the platter.
 The downside to this is that the drive cannot be repurposed for another system.
-In most cases, no traces of your sensitive data remain on a drive if wiped properly.
+In most cases, no traces of your sensitive data will remain on a drive if wiped properly.
 After wiping the drives, there are several things you can do to recover value from your retired IT assets.

 1. Find an IT Reseller to Refurbish, Appraise and Remarket Your Retired IT fleet